lasttycoon2506/jam-session-client/README.md

 Front-end for a site for musicians looking to form a band using React & Node

 ## Introduction
-Site allows a musician to create (and edit) a user profile, logging in (with authentication) to post relevant instrument info and also search for other musicians through their posts.
+Site allows a musician to create (and edit) a user profile, log-in (with authentication) to post relevant instrument info and also search for other musicians through their posts.

 ## Installation
 1) Download and install Node.js